shredthaGNAR/list-of-my-starred-repos/README.md

 * [larsow/SecurityCamera](https://github.com/larsow/SecurityCamera): Android Security Camera App
 * [rak3n/SecuritySttream](https://github.com/rak3n/SecuritySttream): an Alfred Camera like solution for motion detection and streaming based on react-native
 * [seekr-osint/seekr](https://github.com/seekr-osint/seekr): A multi-purpose OSINT toolkit with a neat web-interface.
+* [sefinek/Sefinek-Blocklist-Collection](https://github.com/sefinek/Sefinek-Blocklist-Collection): 🌍 A repository of blocklists for various DNS servers, featuring over 100 links and more than 6 million domains.
+Additionally, you can use our personalized Blocklist Generator to customize content filtering according to your individual needs, giving you full control over what should be blocked on your network.
 * [Pitmairen/selection-search](https://github.com/Pitmairen/selection-search): Search extension for the chrome web browser
 * [emvaized/selecton-extension](https://github.com/emvaized/selecton-extension): SelectON browser extension provides popup with actions on text selection in Chrome and Firefox
 * [bitwarden/self-host](https://github.com/bitwarden/self-host): Bitwarden's self-hosted release repository